-First, we conduct a linear Pearson correlation analysis between relevant parameters to identify statistically significant relationships.
-These are presented in Table S8 with the corresponding Pearson R and P values for significance.
-For the globally distributed granitic sample locations, a range of topographic, climate, and vegetation parameters were compiled (see Supplemental text 1 for details and data sets used).
-These SPRs and parameters were also analyzed with a Pearson linear correlation analysis (Table S8).
-The MAP, MAT, leaf area index LAI, and SPRs at sample locations in the global compilation were also compared to available model predictions (for details see Supplementary Material S2).
+175 SPRs from the Chilean study areas were compared to previously published SPRs derived from granitic (Table S6) and nongranitic (Table S7) soil-mantled hillslopes from around the world.
+For the globally distributed granitic sample locations, a range of topographic, climate, and vegetation parameters were compiled (for details see Supplemental text 1).
+These SPRs and parameters were analyzed with a linear correlation analysis (Table S8).
+The MAP, MAT, leaf area index LAI, and SPRs at sample locations in the global compilation were also compared to available model simulations (for details see Supplemental text 2).
 In addition, chemical weathering and physical erosion rates determined in granitic soil-mantled hillslopes around the world were compiled.
-The previous climate and vegetation parameters were compared to chemical weathering and physical erosion rates (Table S10) also using a Pearson correlation analysis (Table S8, S9).
+Some climate and vegetation parameters were determined (Table S9) and analyzed for linear correlations with chemical weathering and physical erosion rates (Table S10).